California Prune Industry Standing Together

 Labor Implications & Support

-The following monitoring report offers a range of headlines about food, agriculture, and COVID-19.
-Coverage will be posted each Friday reflecting important news of the week.
+The following monitoring report archive offer a range of headlines about food, agriculture, and COVID-19.